ent/ent/doc/md/getting-started.md

 sidebar_label: Quick Introduction
 ---

-`ent` is a simple, yet powerful entity framework for Go built on SQL/Gremlin with the following principles:
+**ent** is a simple, yet powerful entity framework for Go, that makes it easy to build and maintain applications with large data-models and sticks with the following principles:

-- Easily modeling your data as a graph structure.
+- Easily model database schema as a graph structure.
-- Defining your schema as code.
+- Define schema as a programmatic Go code.
 - Static typing based on code generation.
-- Simplifying graph traversals.
+- Database queries and graph traversals are easy to write.
+- Simple to extend and customize using Go templates.

 <br/>